flutterwtf/mcp_flutter/README.md

 - [Configuration](CONFIGURATION.md)

 > [!NOTE]
-> There is a new [experimental package in development from Flutter team](https://github.com/dart-lang/ai/tree/main/pkgs/dart_tooling_mcp_server) which exposes Dart tooling development.
+> There is official [MCP Server for Flutter from Flutter team](https://github.com/dart-lang/ai/tree/main/pkgs/dart_mcp_server) which exposes Dart tooling.
 >
-> Therefore my current focus is
+> The **main goal of this project** is to bring power of MCP server tools by creating them in Flutter app, using **dynamic MCP registration** .
+See how it works in [short YouTube video](https://www.youtube.com/watch?v=Qog3x2VcO98).
+See [Dynamic Tools Registration Docs](#dynamic-tools-registration-🆕) for more details.
 >
-> 1. to stabilize and polish tools which are useful in development (so it would be more plug & play, for example: it will return not only the errors, but prompt for AI how to work with that error) [see more in MCP_RPC_DESCRIPTION.md](MCP_RPC_DESCRIPTION.md)
+> Also, to stabilize and polish tools which are useful in development (so it would be specifically targeted for AI Assistants, for example: it will return not only the errors, but prompt for AI how to work with that error) [see more in MCP_RPC_DESCRIPTION.md](MCP_RPC_DESCRIPTION.md)
-> 2. fine-tune process of MCP server tools creation by making it customizable.
 >
+> Please share your feedback, ideas and suggestions in issues!
+>
 > Hope it will be useful for you,
 >
 > Have a nice day!

-## 🎉 v2.1.0 released! 🎉
+## 🎉 v2.2.0 released! 🎉

-Added Dart MCP Server to replace in future Typescript one.
-Already working, will migrate to it in the future.
-See more about it in [CHANGELOG.md](CHANGELOG.md).
+**Major Changes:**

+- **New Dart-based MCP Server**: Replaced TypeScript server with `mcp_server_dart` for better Flutter integration
+- **Dynamic Tools Registration**: Flutter apps can now register custom tools and resources at runtime.
+See how it works in [short YouTube video](https://www.youtube.com/watch?v=Qog3x2VcO98).
+See [Dynamic Tools Registration Docs](#dynamic-tools-registration-🆕) for more details.

+See more details in [CHANGELOG.md](CHANGELOG.md).

 ## ⚠️ WARNING

 Dump RPC methods (like `dump_render_tree`), may cause huge amount of tokens usage or overload context.
-Therefore now they are disabled by default, but can be enabled via environment variable `DUMPS_SUPPORTED=true`.
+Therefore now they are disabled by default, but can be enabled via `--dumps` flag.

-See more details about environment variables in [.env.example](mcp_server/.env.example).
+See more details about command line options in [mcp_server_dart README](mcp_server_dart/README.md).

 ## 🚀 Getting Started